Office Cleanup Resources

 2. REUSE OR DONATE UNWANTED ITEMS IN GOOD CONDITION

-✅ Donate acceptable items for reuse by the Sheridan community — The Office for Sustainability is excited to announce a new reuse initiative coming Fall 2022 – the Mission Zero Freeuse Pop Up Shop!
-Sheridan students, faculty, and staff will have the opportunity to donate items that are in good/working condition from the list of acceptable items below, which will be collected, sorted, and offered back to the Sheridan community for reuse (free of charge!) during periodic Mission Zero Freeuse Pop Up Shop events.
+✅ Donate acceptable items for reuse by the Sheridan community — The Office for Sustainability’s Mission Zero Freeuse Pop Up Shop is accepting donations!
+Sheridan students, faculty, and staff can donate new or gently used items that are CLEAN and in good/working condition from the list of acceptable items below, which will be collected, sorted, and offered back to the Sheridan community for reuse (free of charge!) during periodic Mission Zero Freeuse Pop Up Shop events.
 Have items you’d like to donate?
 Place items in labeled red bins located behind library desks at each campus (Davis, HMC, and Trafalgar).
-At Trafalgar, you can also pick up a labeled red bin from the mailroom (room A134) between 10:30am-2:30pm Monday-Thursday, take the bin to your workspace and place your donations inside, and then email firstname.lastname@example.org to arrange for pickup!
+At Trafalgar, you can also pick up a labeled red bin from the mailroom (room A134) between 10:30am-2:30pm Monday-Thursday, take the bin to your workspace and place your donations inside, and then email email@example.com to arrange for pickup!

 - Crafting supplies